ERaines/ERaines/README.md

 <br>

+I’m a data-driven professional with a background in systems analysis, IT support, and data management, currently focused on advancing my career in data analytics and business intelligence.

+I have hands-on experience in data cleaning, validation, and integration, working with datasets in CSV, Excel, and SQL, and developing Power BI dashboards to enhance data accuracy and reporting efficiency.

+Previously, as an IT Analyst, I managed academic and administrative data, ensured data quality and security through identity and access management, and implemented workflow improvements that reduced inefficiencies and supported data-driven decision-making.

-Aspiring software engineer with a background in Systems Analysis and over 3 years of hands-on experience in IT support.
-Currently improving my skills in Python, SQL, and software development, while pursuing a postgraduate program in Software Engineering.
+I hold a B.Sc. in Systems Analysis and Development and am currently pursuing a postgraduate degree in Software Engineering.
+My academic foundation complements my practical experience in data structures, AI fundamentals, and quality assurance.

-I'm also highly interested in data analysis, especially the analytical challenges and the opportunity to generate meaningful insights.
+I’m passionate about data analysis, particularly in tackling analytical challenges and transforming data into meaningful insights that drive business outcomes.
-Proactive, analytical, and experienced in agile environments.
-I'm seeking a junior developer role where I can contribute to real-world solutions and grow within the tech field.
+Proactive, analytical, and experienced in agile environments, I am seeking a junior developer or data analyst role where I can contribute to real-world solutions and continue to grow in the tech field.

-Based in Cork, Ireland, and open to remote roles or relocation across the EU or UK.
+Based in Cork, Ireland, and open to remote opportunities or relocation within the EU or UK.

 # .